SAP-samples/data-warehouse-cloud-connectors/power-bi/README.md

 Enter the input paramters seperated by comma in the format: _column1='value1',column2='value2'_

 **Hint for input parameters: Errors**
 The error message "Expected at least one key predicate but found none" indicates a missing mandatory parameter.
 Check your spelling or verify the name with the OData metadata defintion.
+Where to find the parameter definiton: search for the EntityType with _Name=<viewname>Parameters_.
+Each key entry below represents a parameter.

 **Hint for input parameters: Entry Point Changed**
 The parameters are set on the entity/view itself.
 When using parameters, the connector preselects the entity with the view name and adds the parameters.
 This is different to the non-parameter case, where the connector returns the URL of the service.
 Here the PowerBi user can/must select an entity/view.